 Bighorn Sheep Information Continued

-From the 1890s to the mid-1960s, this bighorn sheep population fluctuated between 100 and 400.
+From the 1890s to the mid-1960s, the park's bighorn sheep population fluctuated between 100 and 400.
 Given the vagaries of weather and disease, bighorn sheep populations of at least 300 are desirable to increase the probability of long-term persistence with minimal loss of genetic diversity.
-The count reached a high of 487 in 1981, but a pinkeye epidemic caused by Chlamydia reduced the population by 60 percent the following winter and the population has been slow to recover.
+The count reached a high of 487 in 1981, but a keratoconjunctivitis (pinkeye) epidemic caused by Chlamydia reduced the population by 60% the following winter and the population has been slow to recover.
 Although the temporary vision impairment caused by the infection is rarely fatal for domestic sheep that are fenced and fed, it can result in death for a sheep that must find its forage in steep places.

 After dropping to a low of 134 sheep following the severe winter of 1996–97, the overall trend has been upward.
-The 2012 count by the Northern Yellowstone Cooperative Wildlife Working Group was 378, with 39 lambs per 100 ewes, which is above average for this population.
+The 2014 count of the northern yellowstone population by Montana Fish Wildlife, and Parks was 421.
+Counts identified 77 lambs, 203 ewes, 28 rams, and 13 unclassified sheep.
+The current ratio of 38 lambs per 100 ewes, indicates a population that is relatively stable to slightly increasing.